Doubly Fair Parity Games: Reduction to Games without Fairness

-\begin{remark}[Strategy sizes] The strategies we get through the proofs of~\cref{thm:fairParityToParity,thm:fairParityPlusParityToParity} give an exponential upper bound on the size of winning strategies in fair $\alpha/\beta$ games in the case that $\alpha$ and $\beta$ are parity objectives.
-That is, in a winning $i$-strategy for such games, the nodes in $V_i \setminus \Vfair$ have positional strategies, but the nodes in $\Vfair_i$ may potentially need to traverse all their fair successors, and possibly one more successor.
-In the worst case, this requires a local memory of $|E_f(v)| + 1$ for each $v \in \Vfair_i$, and causes an exponential blowup in the overall memory required by winning strategies.
-We note that we do not have a tightness result, which leaves the existence of subexponential sized winning strategies in fair parity games as an open question. \end{remark}
+\begin{lemma} Let $G$ be a fair parity/parity game on $n$ nodes.
+Then for both players the memory requirement of winning strategies in $G$ is at most $n^2\cdot n^n$.
+Furtermore, for each player a family of fair parity/$\bot$ games $(G_n)_{n\in\mathbb{N}}$ exists such that for all $n$, every winning strategy for the respective player requires memory at least $2^n$. \end{lemma} \begin{proof}[Proof of~\cref{lem:strategysizes}] For the upper bound, we note that in a winning $i$-strategy for a fair parity/parity game, as constructed in the proof of~\cref{thm:fairParityPlusParityToParity}, the nodes in $V_i \setminus \Vfair$ have strategies with quadratic memory, but the nodes in $\Vfair_i$ may have to traverse all their fair successors, and possibly one more successor.
+In the worst case, this requires an additional local memory of $|E_f(v)| + 1\leq n$ for each $v \in \Vfair_i$, and causes an exponential blowup in the overall memory required.

+\begin{linenomath} For the lower bound, we consider the case for $\exists$-player; the result for $\forall$-player is obtained by switching the player's roles.
+Define the family $(G_n)_{n\in\mathbb{N}}$ of games by letting $G_n$ (for $n\in\mathbb{N}$) have exactly $n+1$ nodes, one node $x$ owned by $\forall$-player and $n$ nodes $y_i$ owned by $\exists$-player; let there be an edge from $x$ to every node $y_i$ and two \emph{fair} edges from every node $y_i$ back to $x$.
+Let all nodes have priority $0$.
+Then every winning $\exists$-strategy in $G_n$ necessarily is $\exists$-fair.
+There is a fair $\exists$-strategy $s$ that uses one bit as local memory for each node $y_i\in \Vfair_\exists$, and therefore uses memory of overall size $2^n$.
+The claim follows since there is no $\exists$-fair strategy that uses less memory than $s$, which is shown by induction on $n$. \end{linenomath} \end{proof}

+We define the (fairness-free) parity game $G'$, where the gadgets for fair parity/parity games replace fair nodes as follows.
+Define to be the parity game (with $V'=V'_\exists\dotcup V'_\forall$) defined by